Get exclusive member benefits & effect social change. Join Today

-Anaphylaxis causes a series of symptoms that include rash, low pulse, and shock, called anaphylactic shock.
-If it isn’t treated immediately, anaphylaxis can be fatal.
+Anaphylaxis causes a series of symptoms, including a rash, low pulse, and shock, which is known as anaphylactic shock.
+This can be fatal if it isn’t treated immediately.

-Once you’ve been diagnosed with anaphylaxis, your doctor will likely recommend that you carry a medication called epinephrine with you at all time.
-Epinephrine can stop future reactions from becoming life threatening.
+Once you’ve been diagnosed, your healthcare provider will likely recommend that you carry a medication called epinephrine with you at all times.
+This medication can stop future reactions from becoming life-threatening.

-The symptoms of anaphylaxis occur immediately after coming in contact with the allergen.
+Symptoms usually occur immediately after you come into contact with the allergen.
+These can include:

 Your body is in constant contact with foreign substances.
 It produces antibodies to defend itself from these substances.
 In most cases, the body doesn’t react to the antibodies being released.
 However, in the case of anaphylaxis, the immune system overreacts in a way that causes a full-body allergic reaction.

-Upon your arrival at the hospital, the staff will most likely diagnose you with anaphylaxis if the following signs are present:
+You will most likely be diagnosed with anaphylaxis if the following symptoms are present:

-While you are in the emergency room, the physician will use a stethoscope to listen for crackling sounds when you breathe, which would indicate fluid in the lungs.
+While you are in the emergency room, the healthcare provider will use a stethoscope to listen for crackling sounds when you breathe.
+Crackling sounds could indicate fluid in the lungs.

-After treatment is administered, your physician will ask questions to determine if you’ve had allergies before.
+After treatment is administered, your healthcare provider will ask questions to determine if you’ve had allergies before.

 If you or someone near you begins to develop symptoms of anaphylaxis, call 911 immediately.

-If you have had a past episode of anaphylaxis, use your ephedrine medication at the onset of the symptoms and then call 911.
+If you have had a past episode, use your epinephrine medication at the onset of the symptoms and then call 911.

-If you are helping someone who is having an attack, reassure him or her that help is on the way.
-Lay the person on his or her back.
-Raise his or her feet up 12 inches, and cover him or her in a blanket.
+If you’re helping someone who is having an attack, reassure them that help is on the way.
+Lay the person on their back.
+Raise their feet up 12 inches, and cover them with a blanket.

-If the person has been stung, apply pressure to the skin an inch below the stinger using a plastic card.
+If the person has been stung, use a plastic card to apply pressure to the skin an inch below the stinger.
 Slowly slide the card towards the stinger.
-Once the card is under the stinger, flick it upward to release the stinger from the skin.
+Once the card is under the stinger, flick the card upward to release the stinger from the skin.
 Avoid using tweezers.
 Squeezing the stinger will inject more venom.
-If the person has emergency allergy medication available, administer it to him.
-Do not attempt giving an oral medication if the person is having trouble breathing.
+If the person has emergency allergy medication available, administer it to them.
+Don’t attempt to give the person an oral medication if they’re having trouble breathing.

-If the person has stopped breathing or his or her heart has stopped beating cardiopulmonary resuscitation (CPR) will be needed.
+If the person has stopped breathing or their heart has stopped beating, CPR will be needed.

-At the hospital, people with anaphylaxis are given adrenaline medication to minimize the reaction.
-If you have already administrated this medication to yourself or had someone administer it to you, notify the doctor.
+At the hospital, people with anaphylaxis are given adrenaline, the common name for epinephrine, medication to minimize the reaction.
+If you’ve already administrated this medication to yourself or had someone administer it to you, notify the healthcare provider.

-Some people may go into shock (anaphylactic shock).
-It’s also possible to stop breathing or experience airway blockage.
+Some people may go into anaphylactic shock.
+It’s also possible to stop breathing or experience airway blockage due to the inflammation of the airways.
 Sometimes, it can cause a heart attack.
-All these complications are potentially fatal.
+All of these complications are potentially fatal.

 Avoid the allergen that can trigger a reaction.
-If you are considered at risk for having anaphylaxis, your physician will suggest you carry adrenaline medication, such as epinephrine, to counter the reaction.
+If you are considered at risk for having anaphylaxis, your healthcare provider will suggest you carry adrenaline medication, such as epinephrine injector, to counter the reaction.

-The injectable version of this medication is usually stored in an autoinjector.
-An autoinjector is a small device that carries a syringe filled with a single dose of the medication.
-As soon as you begin to have symptoms of anaphylaxis, press the autoinjector against your thigh.
-Check the expiration date and replace any autoinjector that is due to expire.
+The injectable version of this medication is usually stored in a device known as an auto-injector.
+An auto-injector is a small device that carries a syringe filled with a single dose of the medication.
+As soon as you begin to have symptoms of anaphylaxis, press the auto-injector against your thigh.
+Regularly check the expiration date and replace any auto-injector that is due to expire.